-\Where information is not readily available and require follow-up with product/process owners, thank customer for calling and assure him/her that he/she will be contacted with an update.
-Such issues will be forwarded to the Product owner and to follow-up till resolution\
+Where information is not readily available and require follow-up with the product/process owners, we thank the customer for calling and assure him/her that he/she will be contacted with an update.

-NOTE: complaint(s) life cycle ends when clients give okay status.
-There must be email communications irrespective of the channel the complaint(s) was received and resolved
+However, such issues will be forwarded to the Product owner and to follow-up till resolution

-With these processes, we can adequately manage our customer's enquiries, requests and complaints through resolution and help us with our customer journey mapping whilst providing data for measuring relationship management.
+NOTE: The complaint(s) life cycle ends when the clients give a satisfactory status.
+There must be email communications with the customer irrespective of the channel the complaint(s) was received and resolved.
+With these processes, we can effectively manage our customer's enquiries, requests and complaints through resolution.